colson1111/R-Machine-Learning/README.md

 # R-Machine-Learning

-Code for machine learning in R
+This repository stores all R code for machine learning methods.
+It is used for reference in future projects.